Learning Spanish cannot be accomplished in a matter of hours or days – it will take you decades, nay centuries, even millennia to truly perfect it.

 Immersing yourself in a Spanish-speaking country for a long period of time (we would recommend 6 months up to 75 years is one of the most effective and fun ways of reaching fluency in record time and without much effort required).
 Even better: if you decide to step out of your comfort zone and hang out with native Spanish speakers, it will help speed up the process, as your new environment will be unfamiliar but really exciting.
 You’ll be compelled to communicate with your friends and neighbors (unless staying silent was part of your plan) and you’ll soon feel confident enough to have a full conversation.

 Going on a university exchange program

 If you’re a university student or planning on enrolling, chances are you can spend a few months abroad and study in a foreign university.
 Most universities worldwide are already part of an exchange network.
-So why not make the most of it and travel to Colombia or Paraguay as part of your studies?
+So why not make the most of it and travel to Colombia or Argentina as part of your studies?
 All you need to do is find the right destination for you.
 Once you’ve unpacked your bags, you’ll soon mix in with the locals and your Spanish will get better by the hour.
 You could also take the opportunity to start a part-time job and learn the Spanish negocios to help you pay for rent or food.
 No matter the country you choose to live in, being fully immersed in the culture will enable you to practice what you have learned.

 Speak Spanish with the locals